tytydraco/yessleep/out/Hey_my_girlfriend_saw_you_from_across_the_bar_and_we_really_dig_your_vibe_Can_we_buy_you_a_drink.md

 Inside was a dark, cramped room with several alcoves branching off the main thoroughfare.
 It was deserted, apart from a group floating around the polished wood of the main bar.
 I sidled up to a guy leaning against the jukebox.

 “Hey, man.
-Is this the group meet-up?”
+Is this the group meetup?”
 I asked.

 “I think so but I only just got here myself.”
 He said.